 Either way, it’s important that you feel strongly about the audience you define.
-It doesn’t need to be daunting, it just takes a little bit of time.
+It doesn’t need to be daunting – it just takes a little bit of time and effort.

 Now, the last thing you’ll want to do is put everything on paper.
 Your target audience is something you should reference regularly and reevaluate from time to time to ensure that it’s up to date.
 It’s okay for target markets to change as business does.

 Once you’ve successfully defined your target market, it will be much easier to make decisions on where and how to advertise.
 Maybe social media makes the most sense.
 Or maybe advertising on Google is the better option.

 At the end of the day, by going through the exercise of defining your target market, you will attract more qualified customers, save more money, and run a more successful business as a result in the long run.
 This is something most business owners would likely agree is worth the effort.